ai-to-the-moon/FinTech_Challenge2v2/README.md

 ## Contributors

-Project contributors are myself (Paula K) and the Rice FinTech Bootcamp program team (with instructur Eric Cadena).
+Project contributors are myself (Paula K) and the Rice FinTech Bootcamp program team (with instructor Eric Cadena).

 ---